 Phase 1 – Proposal: Interested researchers should submit a proposal for the special issue on an emerging topic in computational intelligence, its application fields, or its closely related areas.
 The proposal should be sent to the Editor-in-Chief (EiC) of IEEE CIM.
-The proposal should include at least the following components: the theme of the special issue, its relevance/importance and need in the present context, a list of specific topics, a list of potential authors, and a feasible time table.
+The proposal should include at least the following components: the theme of the special issue, its relevance/importance and need in the present context, a list of specific topics, a list of potential authors, a feasible time table, and CVs of all proposed guest editors.
 Note that, the list of potential authors is needed just to get an idea that there are enough researchers to support such a special issue.
 The special issue would be organized based on an open call for paper and we do not consider special issues based on papers from a conference.

 Phase 2 – Evaluation: The EiC gets the proposal evaluated by several associate editors of IEEE CIM.
 They take into account various issues including the technical merit, need and relevance, timeliness, and feasibility of such a special issue.
 Based on the input from the associate editors, the EiC makes a decision on the special issue proposal.
 The decision could be acceptance, rejection or a revision of the proposal.
 A revised proposal may again be reviewed by the some associate editors.

-Phase 3 – Call for Papers: If a proposal is accepted, the Guest Editor is asked to prepare a call for papers (CFP) formatted to one IEEE CIM page so that it can be published in IEEE CIM.
+Phase 3 – Call for Papers: If a proposal is accepted, the guest editors are asked to prepare a call for papers (CFP) formatted to one IEEE CIM page so that it can be published in IEEE CIM.
 The CFP should include all relevant information such as the theme, topics, deadlines, and submission guidelines.
-The CFP must include Guest Editor’s e-mail address to which special issue papers are to be submitted.
-The CFP is usually announced through CIS Newsletter and published in the CIS Transactions and Magazine.
+The CFP is usually announced through IEEE CIM website, CIS Newsletter and published in the CIS Transactions and Magazine.

-Phase 4 – Processing: The review process of submitted special issue papers is handled by the Guest Editor.
+Phase 4 – Processing: The review process of submitted special issue papers is handled by the guest editors.
 The review process for special issue papers is exactly the same as that for regular papers.
-If the Guest Editor is an author of a paper submitted to the special issue, then reviewing of that manuscript is handled by a different associate editor chosen by the EiC.
+If a paper is authored by any guest editor, then reviewing of that manuscript will be handled by a different associate editor chosen by the EiC.
 The typical number of accepted special issue papers is three or four.
 Due to a severe total page number limitation of IEEE CIM, it is not likely that more than four special issue papers can be published in a single issue of IEEE CIM.

-Phase 5 – Publication: Once the special issue review process is complete, the EiC requests the Guest Editor to write a preface to the special issue (usually not more than 2 formatted transactions pages) for inclusion in the special issue.
+Phase 5 – Publication: Once the special issue review process is complete, the EiC requests the guest editors to write a preface to the special issue (usually not more than 2 formatted transactions pages) for inclusion in the special issue.
 The special issue is then published as soon as possible.
-Some general points: We do not encourage guest editors to submit papers to the special issue and under no circumstances the Guest Editor should submit more than one manuscript to the special issue.
+Some general points: We do not encourage guest editors to submit papers to the special issue and under no circumstances the guest editors should submit more than one manuscript to the special issue.
 Please contact the EiC for further information.

 Call for Special Issues